moj-analytical-services/our-coding-standards/web/data/markdown1.md

 ## Existing guidance

-Existing guidance provides a framework for categorising your project into 'small', 'medium' or 'large', based on the impact of the analysis, and therefore the risks associated with errors.
+Existing guidance provides a framework for categorising your project into nine categories, based on the impact of the analysis and the risks associated with errors.

-This guidance sets minimum standards associated with these three categories.
+This guidance sets minimum standards associated with these categories.

+## Interactive checklist